ux-practice/iREST/README.md

   <br>

 **Run iREST on your machine**
-  - Go to your newly create app and run following command
+  - Go to your newly created app and run the following command:

 ```bash
 npm start